ivansurif/expense-tracking/README.md

 # expense-tracking
 ## (WIP!)

-This web app will be used to capture expense data entered manually to send to a Google Sheet.
+* This web app will be used to capture expense data entered manually to send to a Google Sheet.
-The web app requests authentication.
+* The web app requests authentication.
-Data sent to the Google sheet must be sent securely and without exposing any API secret key
+* Data sent to the Google sheet must be sent securely and without exposing any API secret key

 Languages / Skills applied:
+* HTML
-HTML, JS
+* JS